Counterfeits, know how to spot them

 The questions you need to ask yourself about a coin are these:

 - Has this been cleaned in the past?
 Cleaning is usually visible as hairline scratches all running the same direction and it will be uncharacteristically shiny.
 A dipped silver coin will lose its luster and look dull.
-Never clean your coins.
+Never clean or rub your coins with anything.
 It destroys a great deal of their value to a collector.

 - Should I send this to a grading company?
 That is a personal thing and involves finances.
 Grading is not inexpensive and you need to be certain the coin is worth spending more on.
 Many disappointments are in store for the poorly informed.